Literacy in the United States: Adult literacy education

+At the college education level the reading and writing connection is often overlooked.
+The two are addressed in separate curriculums.
+However they are intertwined with each other.
+The curriculum in K-12 education focuses on the connection between reading and writing, but this focus shifts once students get to college.
+In college, students take courses focused on writing and the focus on reading is often overlooked.
+It is important to make sure both are still being focused on because just like technology evolves so does literacy.
+Students will become less equipped to be able to read closely and deeply when needed.

+Writing practices can help students improve reading skills and comprehension, while reading can also help with writing skills.
+For example, reading activities are helpful for students developing comprehension skills.
+It encourages active participation and expands their ability to write because they become more familiar with how texts are written.
+Focusing on reading and writing skills simultaneously will help students engage with sources to make thoughtful statements which will enhance writing.
+Learning to read like a writer is key.
+When students learn to read like a writer, they focus on how the author constructs sentences, develops arguments, and builds narrative flow.

 English-language learners and literacy

 Literacy standards and tests also apply to non-English speaking populations in schools.
 Implemented in 2010, Common Core serves as the national education curriculum and standards by which most public schools must abide.
 It serves as the latest vision of literacy in America, including comprehension skills in writing and reading and methods to achieve annual standards.
 Common Core's aim is to improve and expand literacy for students by the end of their high school careers.
 Within this system there are principals to address English language learners (ELL), and their placement within classrooms of native English speakers.
 This area of curriculum is designed to offer an extra layer of support for ELL.
 The US Department of Education and National Center for Education Statistics have found discrepancies within Common Core's curriculum that do not fully address the needs of ELL populations.
 Educational gaps are created by inequality within classrooms, in this case, a separation between ELL and native English speakers are due in part by Common Core's lack of support.

-E.L.L. have remained "stuck" at an intermediate level of proficiency brought on by expectations and standardized testing that places them behind and distances them from their English-speaking peers.
+ELL have remained "stuck" at an intermediate level of proficiency brought on by expectations and standardized testing that places them behind and distances them from their English-speaking peers.
 These expectations produce a cycle of needing to "catch up" or needing to be at the same level as other students without the extra accommodations.
-A study from 2011 concluded that 65% of Bay Area, eighth-grade E.L.L.s scored "Below Basic" on standardized writing assessments, with only 1% scoring at the "Proficient" level.
+A study from 2011 concluded that 65% of Bay Area, eighth grade ELL students scored "Below Basic" on standardized writing assessments, with only 1% scoring at the "Proficient" level.